DA gets 'Rust' investigation from Sheriff's Office

 The state Board of Finance awarded Carmack-Altwies more than $317,000 recently after she told officials she could need about $635,000 to hold up to four jury trials in the case, naming Baldwin as a possible defendant.

-The District Attorney has named former Clovis-area District Attorney Andrea Reeb special prosecutor in the case and contracted with spokeswoman Heather Brewer to respond to media inquiries which have poured in from national and international outlets.
+The district attorney has named former Clovis-area District Attorney Andrea Reeb as special prosecutor in the case and contracted with spokeswoman Heather Brewer to respond to media inquiries, which have poured in from national and international outlets.

 Asked last month what specific charges could be brought in the case, Carmack-Altwies said her office is "looking at all the homicide statutes and any gun statutes under New Mexico criminal code."